‘Strega Nona’ author Tomie dePaola is dead at age 85

 CONCORD, New Hampshire (AP) — Tomie dePaola, the prolific children’s author and illustrator who delighted generations with tales of Strega Nona, the kindly and helpful old witch in Italy, died Monday at age 85.

-DePaola died at the Dartmouth-Hancock Medical Center in Lebanon, New Hampshire, according to his literary agent, Doug Whiteman.
+DePaola died at the Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire, according to his literary agent, Doug Whiteman.
 He was badly injured in a fall last week and died of complications following surgery.

-He worked on close to 250 books in a half century of publishing.
-More than 15 million copies have been sold worldwide and his books have been translated into more than 20 languages.
+He worked on over 270 books in more than half a century of publishing, and nearly 25 million copies have been sold worldwide and his books have been translated into more than 20 languages.

+Author Lin Oliver mourned his loss, tweeting that “He was a creator of beauty and a beloved friend.”
+New Hampshire Governor Chris Sununu issued a statement, praising dePaola as “a man who brought a smile to thousands of Granite State children who read his books, cherishing them for their brilliant illustrations.”

 Strega Nona, his most endearing character, originated as a doodle at a dull faculty meeting at Colby Sawyer College in New London, New Hampshire, where dePaola was a member of the theater department.
 The first tale was based on one of his favorite stories as a child, about a pot that keeps producing porridge.
 “Strega Nona: An Original Tale,” which came out in 1975, was a Caldecott finalist for best illustrated work.
 Other books in the series include “Strega Nona’s Magic Lessons” and “Strega Nona Meets Her Match.”